 Colleges, especially top-tier ones, want to keep their yield rates as high as possible.
 This means that if they offer you admission, they want you to choose to go there instead of somewhere else.

 The concern is that in the months between your application and your admission offer, you might lose some of your initial energetic enthusiasm for the school.
 By sending a likely letter in between, colleges hope to spark that enthusiasm all over again.
 They also want to give you some extra time to research their school and reestablish why it’s such a great fit for you.

 What do I need to do if I get a likely letter?

 Most likely letters make it very clear that you need to maintain the academic standards that you’ve set.
-Remember, it’s not a guarantee of an offer — so if you let your grades slip, or otherwise don’t live up to the college’s expectations, they’re under no obligation to offer you admission.
+Remember, it’s not a guarantee of an offer!
+So if you let your grades slip, or otherwise betray a college’s expectations, they’re under no obligation to offer you admission.